scala/docs.scala-lang/_overviews/toolkit/web-server-websockets.md

 {% include markdown.html path="_markdown/install-cask.md" %}

-You can create a WebSockets endpoint by using the `@cask.websocket` annotation.
+You can create a WebSocket endpoint by using the `@cask.websocket` annotation.
 The endpoint method can return either a `cask.WsHandler` instance defining how the communication should take place, or a `cask.Response`, which rejects the attempt of forming a WebSocket connection.